werdbrian/LeagueSharp/README.md

 Credits
 ===========

-- Esk0r + Hellsing, looked at some of their stuff to try and understand things and used some tiny bits of code from them.
+- Esk0r + Hellsing, looked at some of their stuff to try and understand things and used some code from them.